 The Emory University School of Medicine Postdoctoral Residency Training Program in Health Service Psychology is based in the Departments of Psychiatry and Behavioral Sciences, Pediatrics, and the Division of Neurosciences & Rehabilitation Medicine (Division of Neuropsychology and Behavioral Health).
 The program has been in existence since 1979.
 The program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The residency prepares trainees for Health Service Psychology – Clinical at an advanced level of competence.
 The competencies that are the focus of the residency include professionalism (professional values, attitudes, and behaviors), communication and interpersonal skills, individual and cultural diversity, ethical and legal standards, integration of science and practice, assessment, intervention, consultation and interprofessional/interdisciplinary skills, research/evaluation, and supervision.

-The Residency Program includes positions at a university affiliated public health system in downtown Atlanta (Grady Health System); through an academic health sciences center (Emory Healthcare); and through a children’s hospital system (Children’s Healthcare of Atlanta (CHOA)).
+The Residency Program includes positions at a university affiliated public health system in downtown Atlanta (Grady Health System); through a children's hospital system (Children's Healthcare of Atlanta (CHOA)); and through an academic health sciences center (Emory Healthcare).
 All psychologists are faculty members in the medical school and are noted in the attached compendium.
 In addition, various physicians contribute to the residency as conference leaders, presenters, and supervisors, and are listed in the attached compendium.
 The experiences of the postdoctoral residency training are determined largely by the particular setting(s) in which the resident is involved.
 The strength of this academic health sciences center postdoctoral residency lies in the diversity of opportunities available, the priority placed on teaching and training, and the rich clinical-research environment.

 The Residency Program strives to provide exemplary postdoctoral training consistent with a scientist-practitioner model.
 The training is designed to be developmental and contextual in nature, and is centered on the individual needs and goals of each postdoctoral resident.
 There is a shared value on social justice among the faculty and the residents and a genuine commitment to honoring diversity and inclusiveness.
 See Our Commitment to Diversity on our website, which underscores our community's values with regard to individual and cultural diversity (http://www.psychiatry.emory.edu/psychology.cfm).
 While our expertise is in developing health service psychologists for leadership roles that combine clinical service, research, and education, our ultimate commitment is to helping our residents define, articulate, and progress towards their own chosen career path.